 WHEREAS, the health and well-being of all Virginians is important to the prosperity and livelihood of the Commonwealth; and

-WHEREAS, maternal healthcare is a right and all mothers should receive the proper care; and
+WHEREAS, maternal health care is a fundamental right and all mothers should receive high quality, affordable care and services; and

 WHEREAS, the Commonwealth of Virginia is joining dozens of global organizations who are fighting to end maternal mortality; and